RBFS Overview

 Containerization of Daemons

-RBFS can perform various roles such as Spine, Leaf, and Consolidated BNG which have different functions to serve.
+RBFS can perform various roles such as Spine, Leaf, and Multiservice Edge which have different functions to serve.
 The software images of these various roles contain daemons that are required to serve these roles for their different functions.
-Though, the RBFS Consolidated BNG software image contains all the RBFS daemons packaged in a container, other roles such as Spine and Leaf include only the daemons which are required to carry out their respective functions.
+Though, the RBFS Multiservice Edge software image contains all the RBFS daemons packaged in a container, other roles such as Spine and Leaf include only the daemons which are required to carry out their respective functions.

 Launching Microservices Dynamically